frenetic-lang/frenetic/guide/02-OxRepeater.md

 - A _pattern_ that matches packets' headers,

-- A _list of actions_ that is applied matching packets,
+- A _list of actions_ that is applied to matching packets,

 - A _priority_ that is used to choose between rules that have overlapping patterns, and

-- A _packet counter_ and a _byte counter_ that count count the number
+- A _packet counter_ and a _byte counter_ that record the number
   of packets and bytes that have matched the rule.

 For example, consider the following flow table: